 Osteopathy Degree Courses (UK)

-We are proud to offer two high quality undergraduate Osteopathy degree courses, with flexible study options provided to meet the personal and professional goals of our students: the Master of Osteopathy and the BSc (Hons) Osteopathy (our modified attendance course) is available at our London and Kent sites.
+We are proud to offer two high quality undergraduate Osteopathy degree courses, with flexible study options provided to meet the personal and professional goals of our students: the Master of Osteopathy and the BSc (Hons) Osteopathy (our modified attendance course).
+These degrees are available at our BCOM London campus, conveniently situated only a few minutes walk from Finchley Road tube station (on the Metropolitan and Jubilee lines) and near Finchley Road & Frognal overground station in Hampstead, London.
 Our degree courses are validated by the University of Plymouth.

 Please note if you intend to practice overseas, we recommend that you research the requirements of your chosen country before enrolling on the programme of study.

-The Master of Osteopathy (MOst) is a four-year undergraduate degree programme, validated by the University of Plymouth.
+The integrated Master of Osteopathy (M.Ost) is a four-year undergraduate degree programme, validated by the University of Plymouth.
 This is an integrated masters programme, combining undergraduate and postgraduate level study into a single course.

-The MOst is offered at both our London (BCOM) and Kent (ESO) sites.
-Students have access to the resources and expert knowledge at each, to ensure a broad osteopathic and naturopathic education.
+The M.Ost is offered at our BCOM London campus.
+Students have access to resources and expert knowledge to ensure a broad osteopathic and naturopathic education.

 For more information please click here >

 The BSc(Hons) Osteopathy is a four-year undergraduate ‘modified attendance’ degree programme, validated by the University of Plymouth; theory lectures are live-streamed to allow online participation, with in-person practical classes and clinical experience.

 The BSc is designed for those looking to study flexibly around work/life commitments.
 The course is run over two evenings a week and one weekend day a month.
 Additional hours are needed for the completion of essential clinical hours and for optional tutorials.